felixmattersberger/felixmattersberger/README.md

 - 👋 Hi, I’m @felixmattersberger
-- 👀 I’m interested in Audio and Video stuff.
+- 👀 I’m interested in.
-- 🌱 I’m currently learning how to code with git.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: felix@mattersberger.de or felix.mattersberger@student.uni-tuebingen.de